-According to the NBEO website, one can expect about 45-55 full cases, which all begin with a scenario where patient history and clinical data are presented in a detailed manner.
+According to the NBEO® website, one can expect about 45 - 55 full cases, which all begin with a scenario where patient history and clinical data are presented in a detailed manner.
 This data is usually accompanied by at least one visual which may include color anterior or posterior segment photographs, contact lens fluorescein patterns, a spectacle frame fitting issue, visual fields, or other diagnostic print-outs.
-Each full case presentation is then followed by 4-7 related multiple-choice items, each with 3-10 answer options.
+Each full case presentation is then followed by four to seven related multiple-choice items, each with three to 10 answer options.

-About 15-25 minicases are typically found within the PAM examination.
-These are abbreviated versions of full patient cases in which a shortened scenario is presented with 2-4 related questions following.
+About 15 - 25 minicases are typically found within the PAM examination.
+These are abbreviated versions of full patient cases in which a shortened scenario is presented with two to four related questions following.
 Most minicases will also include at least one or more associated visuals.

-Solo items comprise approximately 15-20 questions of the PAM.
+Solo items comprise approximately 15 - 20 questions of the PAM.
 These are expected to be relatively straightforward, independent entities that are not associated with a case presentation.
-They include a single question with 3-7 answer options.
+They include a single question with three to seven answer options.

 Full Cases will be presented with a white background, Minicases with an orange background, and Solo Items with a blue background, in order to help distinguish each type of question.

 All items have either a single correct answer, or they may be multiple-response, with up to four correct answers.
 It is necessary to select all of the correct answers (and only the correct answers) to receive credit for these types of questions.

 Remember that the goal of the PAM exam is to assess entry-level competence.
 Therefore, patient cases and questions will focus on either typical presentations of high frequency conditions, or conditions that may be considered less likely to occur, but with high criticality (these cases will be portrayed in a more textbook-like manner).